 3. How Important Is My Statement of Purpose?

-Your SOP is critical for MBA applications, allowing you to stand out from applicants with similar test scores/GPAs.
-It demonstrates fit with the program and how you’ll contribute to the school’s community.
+Your SOP is critical for MBA applications.
+It allows you to stand out from applicants with similar test scores/GPAs.
+It demonstrates your fit with the program and how you’ll contribute to the school’s community.

 4. How Long Should My Statement of Purpose Be?